Get E-Book

 socket.close();

 When a test crosses hosts, log both endpoints.
 On the receiver, log rinfo.
 On the sender, log socket.address() after bind or after the first send callback.
-The two logs should form a pair: sender local address and port on one side, receiver rinfo on the other.
-NAT, containers, and wildcard binds can make those values differ from what you expected.
+The two logs should line up - sender local address and port on one side, receiver rinfo on the other.
+NAT, containers, and wildcard binds can make those values look different from what you expected.

 Use numeric addresses while isolating UDP.
-A hostname target mixes DNS behavior into the send path, and Chapter 9.2 already showed how address family and result ordering can change connection behavior.
-With UDP, that mix can be extra confusing because there is no connect-time failure for an absent receiver.
+A hostname target mixes DNS behavior into the send path.
 127.0.0.1 and ::1 are different families.
 A udp4 socket sending to localhost may behave differently from a udp6 socket sending to the same name.

 For receive bugs, check the bound local address and port. socket.address() reports what the OS assigned.
-A socket bound to 127.0.0.1 will receive loopback traffic, not traffic sent to the host's LAN address.
+A socket bound to 127.0.0.1 receives loopback traffic, not traffic sent to the host's LAN address.
 A socket bound to 0.0.0.0 can receive on suitable IPv4 local addresses, subject to firewall policy.

 socket.on('listening', () => {